-If you do want to give your dog yogurt, then be careful of the type that you give them.
-Plain, non fat yogurt is the best choice.
+If you want to feed your dog yogurt, then be careful of the type you give them.
+Plain, non-fat regular yogurt or Greek yogurt is the best choice.

-Despite yogurt being a ‘healthy’ food, many yogurts contain sugars, additives and artificial sweeteners.
-Some of these, such as Xylitol are extremely toxic to your dog.
+Despite yogurt being a ‘healthy food, many yogurts include sugars, additives, and artificial sweeteners.
+Some of these, such as Xylitol, are extremely toxic to your dog.

-If you do want to add flavour, you can add fresh fruit pieces, but your dog will be happy without.
+If you want to add flavor or extra sweetness, there’s no need for artificial sweeteners, you can add fresh fruit pieces instead, but your dog will be equally happy without them.

 So, can dogs eat yogurt?